Who We Are

 4.4 Assist individuals through case services and Information & Referral (I&R) in securing, maintaining, and regaining employment through implementation of the goals set out by the Social Security Administration within the PABSS grant.

-6.5 DRSD staff will provide training to individuals with disabilities, family member/guardian and disability services providers on the rights of people with disabilities to participate in the electoral process, assist with voter registration, and provide information on how to vote.
+5.5 DRSD staff will provide training to individuals with disabilities, family member/guardians, and disability services providers on the rights of people with disabilities to participate in the electoral process.
+DRSD will also assist with voter registration, and provide information on how to vote.

 Our Team